Date of Award

 Any discrepancy between the signals and the models used will reduce the effectiveness of the matched filter.
 However, the analytic models are based on approximations which are not valid through the entire evolution of the binary.
 In recent years numerical relativity has had impressive success in simulating the final phases of the coalescence of binary black holes.
 While numerical relativity is too computationally expensive to use directly in the search, this progress has made it possible to perform realistic tests of the LIGO searches.
 The results of such tests can be used to improve the efficiency of searches.

 Conversely, noise in the LIGO and Virgo detectors can reduce the efficiency.
 This must be addressed by characterizing the quality of the data from the detectors, and removing from the analysis times that will be detrimental to the search.

 In this thesis we utilize recent results from numerical relativity to study both the degree to which analytic models match realistic waveforms and the ability of LIGO searches to make detections.
 We also apply the matched-filter search to the problem of removing times of excess noise from the search.

 Pekowsky, Larne, "Characterization of Enhanced Interferometric Gravitational Wave Detectors and Studies of Numeric Simulations for Compact-Binary Coalescences" (2011).
 Physics - Dissertations.
-Paper 116.
+116.